BookGin/3d-morphing/README.md

 ## Roadmap

 - [X] Split meshes to make the number of meshes identical
-  - TODO: recompute midpoint vertexNormal, faceVertexUvs, vettexColor if any...
+- [X] Split vertices to create independent faces
-- [ ] Find the corresponding mesh pairs
+- [ ] Find the best corresponding mesh pairs
-- [ ] linear interpolation for meshes
+- [X] linear interpolation for meshes

 ## Reference